 Before making an Ethereum investment, it is good to familiarize yourself with what the “world computer” is, how it works, what its future looks like, and how to invest in Ethereum the right way.

 While they can be helpful, bias and misinformation are everywhere online.
 Keeping up to date with the latest Ethereum and cryptocurrency news is a great idea, but don’t base your trades purely on external sources.
 For a start, when something has hit the news, it may generally be a time to sell, not buy (“buy in the rumor, sell in the news”).
 Fortunately, there are tools available to help make your price predictions.
-Then all you’ll need is the right exchange or brokerage to trade on!

 What is Ethereum?